Introduction

 • Will it be useful to people to have more comparative analyses comparing clinicians?

-Here is the histogram of the numbers of sessions attended
+Here is the histogram of the numbers of sessions attended.
+Green vertical reference line marks the median, blue the mean.

 Explanation